MARTIMM/gtk-v3/doc/Design.md

 [toc]

-# Classes and relations
+# Class hierargy
 * Below are diagrams of what is implemented.
 See also the [object hierarchy in GTK docs](https://developer.gnome.org/gtk3/stable/ch02.html).

 ```plantuml